Laura W. Perna: Scholarship

 Perna has also conducted research on the potential roles of MOOCs, government-sponsored international student mobility programs, and free tuition or college promise programs in improving students' college outcomes.
 The edited volume, Preparing Today's Students for Tomorrow's Jobs in Metropolitan America, delved into the need to align education with evolving job requirements and emphasized the importance of preparing students for the dynamic demands of the modern workforce, while the edited Understanding the Working College Student shed light on the experiences of undergraduates who work for pay while enrolled.
 In her review, Loni Pazich Bordoloi of The Teagle Foundation praised The State of College Access and Completion, a volume co-edited with Anthony Jones, saying, "The volume comprehensively but succinctly discusses what is known and what is not known about a range of policy-relevant issues affecting underrepresented students in higher education."

 Other scholarship has examined the use of higher education research to improve public policy and institutional practice.
 Using critical discourse analysis, Perna and co-authors examined how educational research has been used in Congressional legislative hearings about higher education policy.
 In Taking It to the Streets, she showcased how higher education scholars advocate for equity, inclusiveness, and social change.
 In his review, Lee University's Roy Y. Chan stated, that with this volume, "Laura W. Perna provides a comprehensive introduction to the central issues affecting higher education policy advocacy between academic researchers and policymakers."

+Perna’s scholarship has also influenced broader discussions concerning the public purposes of higher education, democratic engagement, and the relationship between postsecondary education and economic mobility.
+Through her leadership of the Alliance for Higher Education and Democracy (AHEAD), she has examined how colleges and universities contribute to civic participation, social equity, and public policy development.
+More recent research has focused on College Promise and tuition-free college programs, evaluating their effectiveness in expanding educational opportunity and improving attainment outcomes for historically underrepresented populations.
+Her work has additionally explored international higher education systems, government-sponsored student mobility initiatives, and the relationship between workforce development and postsecondary attainment.

+Beyond her own research contributions, Perna has played a role in shaping scholarship within the field of higher education as editor-in-chief of the Higher Education: Handbook of Theory and Research series.
+Under her editorial leadership, the series has published comprehensive reviews on topics including educational equity, higher education governance, academic freedom, college affordability, faculty diversity, institutional leadership, and public policy.
+Her publications have collectively received more than 20,000 citations, reflecting her influence on higher education research, policy analysis, and educational practice.